100Devs-ADHD/assets/README.md

 # assets
-Low footprint github assets can be stored here.
+Low footprint GitHub documentation assets can be stored here.